forkfork/atomic-redis/README.md

 client = redis.connect('127.0.0.1', 6379)

-local user = atomic_redis(client, "user:tim@tim.com")
+local user = atomic_redis(client, "KEYNAME")

--- set up a todo_lists object on the key "user:tim@tim.com" from above
+-- set up a todo_lists object on the key "KEYNAME" from above

 user:set("todo_lists", {{name = "Work", items = {}}, {name = "Home", items = {}}})

--- set a key "password" to point to a value "hunter2" in the "user:tim@tim.com" key
+-- set a key "password" to point to a value "hunter2" in the "KEYNAME" key

 user:set("password","hunter2")